The Naked and the Dead: Part Two – Argil and Mold

 Cummings and Hearn continue their antagonistic relationship and Cummings assigns Hearn to oversee the construction of a recreation tent for the officers.
 Hearn realizes he is feeling the resentment towards the enlisted men that Cummings predicted.
 The two discuss the nature of war, soldiers, and fighting.
 They also discuss politics and philosophy, and Cummings beats Hearn in a game of chess.
-Cummings tells Hearn, “My wife is a bitch.”
-It is implied that Cummings is gay.
-“Between [Cummings and Hearn]...was the uncomfortable realization that they did not like each other at all.”
+Cummings tells Hearn, "My wife is a bitch."
+It is implied that Cummings is homosexual.
+"Between [Cummings and Hearn] ... was the uncomfortable realization that they did not like each other at all."

-Croft, Red and Gallagher run into four Japanese soldiers in the forest, who don’t notice them.
+Croft, Red, and Gallagher run into four Japanese soldiers in the forest, who do not notice them.
 Croft throws a grenade, killing three of the soldiers.
 Red goes to finish off the remaining soldier, but his gun jams.
 The soldier rushes Red with a bayonet, and Red trips and falls.
 Croft comes out and stops the soldier from killing Red, and the Japanese man surrenders.
 Red goes back to camp, and Croft and Gallagher take the soldier prisoner.
 Croft gives the prisoner a cigarette and some chocolate.
 The prisoner shows them a picture of his family, and Gallagher tells him that his wife is going to have a baby shortly.
 Croft gives him another cigarette and then shoots him in the face, which brings him a perverse sense of pleasure.

 Wilson hears about a sergeant in another platoon who makes good liquor.
 He borrows money from a few other men to buy some.
 Wilson buys four canteens and brings three back to the squad, hiding one for himself.
 The men get drunk together.
 Wilson offers Goldstein a drink, but he refuses, saying that he is in the middle of writing a letter to his wife.
 The men mock Goldstein for being Jewish, and he realizes he hates everyone around him.
 He writes to his wife that he cannot remember why he is fighting.
-The drunk members of the platoon look for corpses to loot, but only find bodies that have been picked clean of “souvenirs.”
+The drunk members of the platoon look for corpses to loot, but only find bodies that have been picked clean of "souvenirs".
 Wilson drinks the canteen he stashed away before he goes on watch.
 As he stands by the machine gun, drunk, he sees a bush that he thinks would be a good hiding spot for a Japanese soldier, so he shoots the bush.
 The men wake up in a rush, thinking they are under attack.
 When Croft realizes that Wilson is the only one shooting, he yells at him.